CueMaxX/java-selfstudy/readme.md

 Please answer the following questions to the best of your ability to show your understanding of the learning outcomes.
 Please provide examples from your project code to support your answers.
 Only links to your own git will count.
 When you explain what you did make sure to explain why you did it this way with clear reasoning relating to your own work and not generic statements that anyone could make.

 ## Important note from the student:
 In case I have time and knowledge in my head left, I, Ephraim, will add code outside of my repository.
 I am aware that I do not know whether that results in any point for the task, but maybe it does which is why - if there is sufficient time in the end - to insert more code.
-I oblige to always mention code that has been created during the exam.
+I oblige to format code that has been created during the exam as markdown code.
 Also, I was told that the project is due *after* the exam, which is why I have not started with the project yet and I can therefore only refer to my practice code.

 ## Evaluation Material